Phoenix-Protocol-Group/phoenix-contracts/contracts/multihop/README.md

 `void`

 **description:**
-`Takes a list of 'Swap' operations between the different pools and iterates over them, swapping the tokens in question.`
+`Takes a list of 'Swap' operations between the different pools and iterates over them, swapping the tokens in question by calling the pool contract.`

 <hr>